 We added a little touch of gold craft paint and marble contact paper to make it fit in with the design of our room, but you could leave the hexagon cork boards blank or add a different color!

 - Easy DIY Wood Crate Desk

 - How to Build a DIY Giant Pegboard Wall

 - Home Command Center for Busy Family

 This hexagon cork board tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

 I just used Canva to create a hexagon shape on a piece of paper and then printed it out.
 After cutting the hexagon out, I used it as my stencil.

 Step 2.
 Trace hexagon shape on cork board.

 Step 3.
 Cut hexagons.

 Step 4.
-Tape off and paint memo boards.
+Tape off and paint cork boards.